Skip to content

 • Thoughts of self-harm or of not wanting to be here

 Postpartum care at Feel August begins by making space to actually hear you.
-Your provider spends 60 minutes in your initial evaluation to understand the birth, the pregnancy, the sleep, the support you have, the thoughts that are showing up, and what your life looked like before this.
+Your clinician spends sixty minutes in your initial evaluation to understand the birth, the pregnancy, the sleep, the support you have, the thoughts that are showing up, and what your life looked like before this.
 Nothing about the postpartum period is one-size-fits-all.

-Treatment may include medication (SSRIs such as sertraline are first-line and are compatible with breastfeeding for most patients; brexanolone and zuranolone are available for specific presentations), coordination with therapy, and — where helpful — coordination with your OB, midwife, or pediatrician.
-Your PHQ-9 and GAD-7 scores are tracked at every visit so you and your provider can see, not guess, whether care is working.
+Treatment may include medication (SSRIs such as sertraline are first-line and are compatible with breastfeeding for most patients; brexanolone and zuranolone are available for specific presentations), coordination with therapy, and.
+Where helpful.
+Coordination with your OB, midwife, or pediatrician.
+Your PHQ-9 and GAD-7 scores are tracked at every visit so you and your clinician can see, not guess, whether care is working.

 We do not wait six months to see whether this resolves on its own.
 If symptoms are interfering with daily life, sleep, or bonding, the right time to start care is now.

-Your first appointment is 60 minutes, by secure video, with you able to nurse or hold the baby if that's what works.
+Your first appointment is sixty minutes, by secure video, with you able to nurse or hold the baby if that's what works.
 Come prepared to share what has changed since the baby arrived, your medical and psychiatric history, any medications you are taking, and what you hope care can help with.
-There are no wrong answers — this is a conversation.
+There are no wrong answers.
+This is a conversation.

-After the evaluation, your provider will share their assessment and recommend a plan.
+After the evaluation, your clinician will share their assessment and recommend a plan.
 You will leave with a clear next step and a follow-up appointment, typically within two to four weeks.

 Is it postpartum depression or baby blues?